sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 | Stephanie Bailey |	43 |	Male	| 14 |	3 |	9 |	4.5 |	IT	| Team Lead |	Jan-05	| 101133 |
 | Jonathan King	| 24 |	Male	| 5	| 63 |	33 |	4.2 |	Sales |	Junior Developer |	Jan-21 |	48740 |

-We can check to see if there are any missing values in the dataset.
+All variables are relatively intuitive to understand.
+It is important to note that `Projects Completed` represents the total number of projects completed out of 25.
+We are left to assume that all projects hold the same amount of difficulty, regardless of employee position.
+Next, we will check to see if there are any missing values in the dataset.

 ```python
 df.isnull().sum()